Can I create my own watercolor set?

 I placed several orders.
 Can you combine them?

 Yes.
 Feel free to email with instructions to combine your orders at poemsaboutme [at] gmail.com.
-Orders placed within one day are combined automatically.
+Orders placed within 1-2 days are combined automatically.

 What is the best way to place my order?